 Solution: The need of the hour to tackle this issue is to implement digital Rewards and Recognition platforms like Vantage Rewards.
 The digital recognition platform boosts their morale and keeps the culture of feedback intact for remote working employees.

-Solution: The flow of self- actualization can be enhanced by providing online learning tools for remote workers.
-Strong communication tools to connect team members are also crucial for addressing this need.
+Solution: Employers can enhance the flow of self-actualization by providing online learning tools for remote workers.
+Robust communication tools to connect team members are also crucial for addressing this need.